-A mapper consists of
+A mapper is a push-down transducer that consists of:

-- 1. a symbolic controller that assigns an fstructure transfer task to a neural network and interpreting the network's output.
-According to the interpretation, it recursively assigns the sub-structure transfer tasks to the related networks, and assembles these networks' results to the target f-structure; - 2. seven neural networks that map phrasal fstructures between two languages.
+- 1. a symbolic controller that assigns an f-structure transfer task to a neural network and interpreting the network's output.
+According to the interpretation, it recursively assigns the sub-structure transfer tasks to the related networks, and assembles these networks' results to the target f-structure; - 2. seven neural networks that map phrasal f-structures between two languages.
 Each network is constructed for a phrasal category in the target language: IP(sentences), VP, NP, AP, PP, DP(determiners), and MP(miscellaneous, for phrases like "hello", "oh", etc.).